-Australian Accounting Standards and interpretations that have been issued or amended but are not yet effective have not been adopted by the Consolidated Entity for the year ended 30 June 2018.
+Australian Accounting Standards and interpretations that have been issued or amended but are not yet effective have not been adopted by the Consolidated Entity for the year ended 30 June 2019.
 The Consolidated Entity plans to adopt these standards at their application dates as detailed below.

-AASB 16 Leases (effective 1 January 2019)
+AASB 16 Leases (effective for reporting periods commencing after 1 January 2019)

 AASB 16 removes the classification of leases as either operating leases or finance leases for the lessee effectively treating all leases as finance leases.
 Short term leases (less than 12 months) and leases of a low value are exempt from the lease accounting requirements.
 Lessor accounting remains similar to current practice.
-The directors are yet to assess the full impact of AASB 16 and will apply the new standard from 1 January 2019.
+The directors are yet to assess the full impact of AASB 16 and will apply the new standard from 1 July 2019.

-It is anticipated that the application of these standards will not have a material effect on the Group's results or financial reports in future periods.
+It is anticipated that the application of this standard will not have a material effect on the Group's results or financial reports in future periods.